slerman12/Help-me/2-Opposing-views.md

 That Hell from the GABA downregulation didn't go away for more than a year, though the linguistics seem to want to say "for a full year" everytime I type this, even though more than a year and possibly ongoing is more accurate.
 Every neuron in my brain was behaving as if I was being mauled by a bear, without pause, day and night, every minute.

-And yep to mention the paranoia and distrust built into me from undergoing psychiatrist coercion, repeatedly being told I was going to be weaned off by the psychiatrists soon then relatively soon then at least eventually, and with the psychiatrist attempts to reassure me ultimately having proved to be straight-up lies, unjustified by any argument, all of my predictions still holding true and evidenced by the outcome and all of the psychiatrist self-contradicting plans causing the Hell on me that I warned them (the psychiatrists) of.
+And yep to mention the paranoia and distrust built into me from undergoing psychiatrist coercion (and malpractice), repeatedly being told I was going to be weaned off by the psychiatrists soon then relatively soon then at least eventually, and with the psychiatrist attempts to reassure me ultimately having proved to be straight-up lies, unjustified by any argument, all of my predictions still holding true and evidenced by the outcome and all of the psychiatrist self-contradicting plans causing the Hell on me that I warned them (the psychiatrists) of.

 Did I mention these were University of Rochester *psychiatrists*?
 Okay good, just making sure the subject is still clear.
 The referent object, me, not having done anything to deserve this, in case that's in doubt, and all of this being inflicted by the same institution.